-a.
-Aligning performance objectives to the goals and objectives of the DA and the individual's organization.

-b.
-Ensuring ongoing feedback between employees and supervisors on progress toward accomplishment of those objectives.

-c.
-Providing a basis for measuring and assigning responsibility for individual and organizational performance for accomplishment of those objectives.

-d.
-Establishing a fair and equitable process for rating and evaluating employee performance within and across the Defense Intelligence Components.

-e.
-Identifying developmental needs of the DCIPS employees.

-5. AP-V 2011.5.
+- a.
+Aligning performance objectives to the goals and objectives of the DA and the individual's organization. - b.
+Ensuring ongoing feedback between employees and supervisors on progress toward accomplishment of those objectives. - c.
+Providing a basis for measuring and assigning responsibility for individual and organizational performance for accomplishment of those objectives. - d.
+Establishing a fair and equitable process for rating and evaluating employee performance within and across the Defense Intelligence Components. - e.
+Identifying developmental needs of the DCIPS employees. - 5.
+AP-V 2011.5.
 RESPONSIBILITIES.

 The primary purpose of performance management is to achieve organizational results and mission objectives through the effective management of individual and organizational performance.
 To achieve that purpose, performance management shall be a priority for all Army Intelligence managers, supervisors, and employees.
 The performance expectations of organizations and their senior leaders shall be linked to the strategies promulgated by the Office of the Director of National Intelligence (ODNI) in reference (e), the Department of Defense (DoD), and DA.
 Performance expectations shall cascade from the senior levels of the organization through subordinate managers and supervisors to individual employees.
 Successful performance management requires commitment to effective performance planning, measurement, and management practices.
-All participants in the performance evaluation period to ensure performance management is effective.
+All participants in the performance management process must invest adequate time and effort throughout the performance evaluation period to ensure performance management is effective.